ElazarK/content-docs/playbooks/DeDup_incidents.md

-Check for duplicate incidents for the current incident, and close it if any duplicate has found.
+Checks for duplicate incidents for the current incident, and close it if any duplicate has found.

 ## Dependencies